 Mission:

-To unite every citizen towards the goals of ensuring that our nations' children read well and independently; through the Literacy Center, eligible work study students are sent out into local schools to assist teacher with the implementation of their literacy program.
+To unite every citizen towards the goals of ensuring that our nations' children read well and independently; through the Literacy Center, eligible work study students and paid student assistants are paired to work one-to-one with an emergent reader at the Literacy Center, local schools, or online.
+Students tutor two to three times per week.

 Collaborative Partners: